 The program aims to provide students with a deeper understanding of contemporary public policy challenges, a greater appreciation for substantive dialogue across ideological divides, and the knowledge and networks to pursue a future career in the policy world.

-In Summer 2020, sixteen total week-long courses will be offered.
-Six of these courses are offered through the Initiative on Faith & Public Life, and will address issues of economics, public policy, and society from a perspective of Christian faith, theology, and ethics.
+During Summer 2021, sixteen total week-long courses will be offered.
+Six of these courses are offered through the Initiative on Faith & Public Life, and will integrate Christian faith, theology, and ethics into discussions about economics, public policy, and society.
 These courses include:

-Liberal Education in an Age of Distraction with Elizabeth Corey and David Corey, Baylor University
+with Elizabeth Corey & David Corey, Baylor University

 International Economic Development: Why Institutions Matter

 with Stephen Smith, Hope College

 All current undergraduates and recent grads (winter 2020 or later) are eligible to apply.